dennuguyen/cpp/README.md

 It is important to note that the selective search can only select all keys or one key for an index.
 It is not possible to multiselect a number of keys inbetween for an index.

+Selective search is a feature of multikey map because it is useful to only consider some a subset of key indices instead of all of them.

 ### Selective Search

 Multikey map's selective search allows neglecting a set of keys to expand the search for a set of values.
 For example (using the above example), if the search key sequence was: